TRANSFORMING PANDEMIC PREPAREDNESS WITH PLATFORM-BASED BROAD-SPECTRUM ANTIVIRALS

 Virus iGuard

 The risk of future outbreaks underscores the need for antiviral drugs capable of combating a wide range of known and yet-to-be-identified pathogens.
 Traditional antiviral classes, such as small molecules and monoclonal antibodies, had limited impact on the COVID-19 pandemic.
 These compounds typically target specific proteins of single viruses and as a result, are often highly susceptible to virus mutations.
 In contrast, platform-based broad-spectrum antivirals offer the potential for broader efficacy and adaptability.
 Mirroring mRNA vaccine platform technology, platform-based antivirals could be quickly tailored to new and evolving threats, whereas small molecules would require lengthy and costly adaptations, if these can be achieved at all.
+Platform-based broad-spectrum antivirals, if developed and distributed effectively, have the potential to quell an outbreak before it becomes an epidemic or pandemic.
+The availability of treatment from day one of an outbreak would provide immense value at a time when other medical countermeasures, like vaccines, are still in development.
+These treatments could reduce the need for costly confinement measures such as contact restrictions, business and school closures, and travel bans.
+For perspective, the OECD estimated that one month of confinement measures at the beginning of COVID-19 cost about $1.7 trillion in business revenue alone.

 Several market failures contribute to this wedge between the optimal social expenditure on broad-spectrum antiviral development and commercial incentives:

 1. Public health benefits beyond individual treatment (broad-spectrum and transmission-blocking properties) are not reflected in the price of an antiviral.
-Broad-spectrum capabilities confer an “insurance” value to society against the impact of a future pandemic from an unknown threat.
+Broad-spectrum capabilities confer an insurance value to society against the impact of a future pandemic from an unknown threat.
 Additionally, transmission-blocking protects people who are not taking the drug directly and can slow the progression of an outbreak.

 2. Upredictable timing of pandemics and expectations about future policy create financial risk for developers.
 Developing platform-based broad-spectrum antivirals will require significant investments into novel approaches with large technological risks.
 As pharmaceutical firms earn profits predominantly during market exclusivity and patent protection periods, the risk of demand for a broad-spectrum antiviral materializing after those protections expire makes commercial development financially unattractive Moreover, if a pandemic does strike, demand would spike rapidly, coinciding with intense social and political pressure to keep drug prices affordable for mass distribution.